Kalikamli/First-Try/README.md

 # First-Try
-HandsOn Start for the first time
+HandsOn Start for the first time.
-Author Puja N
+Author - Puja N